uzh-rpg/rpg_ev-transfer/README.md

 pip install -r requirements.txt
 ```

-To convert data to the hdf5 format, the following compression package needs to be installed:
+To convert the MVSEC or the One Megapixel dataset to the hdf5 format, the following compression package needs to be installed:
 `https://github.com/conda-forge/blosc-hdf5-plugin-feedstock`

 To use the Waymo Open Dataset, the following package needs to be installed: